splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence/5-reference/34-audio.md

 * Sound effects are used to play a multiple sounds that are designed to be mixed together.
 * Music is used to play songs or background audio where there is only a single track playing at any time.
+* In SplashKit you can play up to one music file and any number of sound effects at the same time.
-* As with images, the easiest way to use resources like images and sounds in your SplashKit program is to run `skm resources` in the terminal in the root folder of your project, and place the resource in the relevant folder.
+* As with images, the easiest way to use resources like sounds in your SplashKit program is to run `skm resources` in the terminal in the root folder of your project, and place the resource in the relevant folder.

 :::